Oakland Pedestrian Accident Lawyers

 Why Choose Arash Law’s Oakland Pedestrian Accident Attorneys

-Founded by Arash Khorsandi, Esq., Arash Law boasts a team of award-winning accident lawyers.
-We may handle different personal injury cases, but we treat each one with the same care.
-Our ultimate goal is for our clients to feel like victors instead of victims.
+Arash Law, founded by Arash Khorsandi, Esq., is comprised of a team of experienced accident lawyers.
+We handle a wide range of personal injury cases, and we treat each one with individualized care.
+Our goal is to help you pursue just compensation and manage your case so you can concentrate on recovering.

-We have decades of combined experience, and that plays a significant role in winning cases.
-We have won over $500 Million in compensation for our clients.
+We have decades of combined experience helping clients with injury cases in California, and that plays a significant role in how we manage your case.
 Our years in the field, combined with our knowledge of California laws, allow us to represent each client with confidence.

 What To Expect From Oakland Pedestrian Accident Attorneys

 - Investigation is essential in establishing negligence and liability in any pedestrian accident case.
-We do all the investigation needed to back up your claim.
+As such, we conduct a comprehensive investigation to uncover evidence and facts that may support your claim.
 We go through files of police reports, medical reports, eyewitness accounts, and anything that can be used as evidence.

-- We understand that the average person is not well-versed in the California pedestrian laws, and that is okay.
-Our job as lawyers is not limited to representing you in court.
+- We understand that California pedestrian laws may go beyond common knowledge, and that is okay.
+Our role as lawyers extends beyond representing you in court.
 We are also open to answering any questions and concerns you have.
 We will guide you throughout the process in a way that is easy for you to follow.

-- Our team works with other leading experts, such as brain surgeons and accident reconstructionists.
-Our network allows us to recommend the best medical care for victims, as well as verify pieces of evidence and ensure everything aligns.
+- Our team works with professionals in other fields, such as brain surgeons and accident reconstructionists.
+Our network allows us to recommend skilled physicians for victims, as well as verify pieces of evidence to help with your case.

 Causes Of Oakland Pedestrian Accidents